ibarwick/firebird_fdw/README.md

         The Firebird server's address (default: localhost)

     'database':
-        The database to connect to
+        The name of the database to connect to

     'username':
         The username to connect as (not case-sensitive)